andres-erbsen/dename-writeup/dename.md

 **Single-assigner**:
 The most widely used way of associating public keys with names is the X.509 Public Key Infrastructure.
-Any one of the globally known and trusted set of certificate authorities can handle a certificate singing request (usually for a fee) and produce a digitally signed certificate stating that a certain public key belongs to the entity bearing the specified name.
+Any one of the globally known and trusted set of certificate authorities can handle a certificate signing request (usually for a fee) and produce a digitally signed certificate stating that a certain public key belongs to the entity bearing the specified name.
 The compromise of any one of the certificate authorities